Link Search Menu Expand Document

 This Trait can be chosen multiple times to strengthen its effects; additional instances are treated as the same singular Trait, but with effects varying based on how many times the Trait has been taken, [X].

-If there's a limit on how many times it can be taken, this is referred to as the Cap.
+If there's a limit on how many times it can be taken, this is referred to as the Cap; the total number of copies of that Trait active at any one time must always be equal to or less than the Cap.

 [Secondary]